-To stop these leaks, and optimise sales in your online sales channels as effectively as you do in physical stores, you need to take control of your online product visibility.
+To stop these leaks and optimize sales in your online sales channels as effectively as you do in physical stores, you need to take control of your online product visibility.

-Well, if you invest enough manual labour you will no doubt find a few of them.
-However, keeping track of multiple of SKUs, in multiple indirect sales channels online, in multiple languages, is a very daunting task.
+Well, if you invest enough manual labor, you will no doubt find a few of them.
+However, tracking multiple SKUs in multiple indirect sales channels online in various languages is a very daunting task.

-There are global brands who have tried doing it this way, at least for a while.
-In most cases, they audit a limited number of SKUs, at a limited frequency (monthly or quarterly), in just a few cherry-picked stores.
+There are global brands that have tried doing it this way, at least for a while.
+In most cases, they audit a limited number of SKUs, at a fixed frequency (monthly or quarterly), in just a few cherry-picked stores.

 Manual monitoring usually takes place using the same IP number, which does not give you an accurate picture of your online presence since the site remembers you.

-To learn more about it as well as other hacks to improve online product visibility, download our full online auditing guide for free (länk till landningssida för formuläret).
+To learn more about it and other hacks to improve online product visibility, download our full online auditing guide for free (länk till landningssida för formuläret).